quixio/quix-streams/docs/features/streaming-context.md

 # Streaming context

-Using a plain Broker SDK out of box only enables you to send messages independently, without any relationship between them.
+Using a plain Broker SDK only enables you to send messages independently, without any relationship between them.

 ![Read and Write using plain Broker SDK](../images/PlainBrokerMessaging.png)